-In conclusion, forage and feed nutrient composition vary widely.
-A laboratory nutrient analysis is a valuable tool to determine if problems do exist in forage or feed production and to best use these forages and feeds in a well planned nutritional program.
+Forage and feed nutrient composition varies widely.
+A laboratory nutrient analysis is a valuable tool to determine if problems do exist in forage or feed production and how to best use these forages and feeds in a well-planned nutritional program.
 It is important to understand forage and feed analysis results in the context of animal requirements and the complete nutritional program.
-For more information on forage and feed analysis or livestock nutrition, contact an office of the Mississippi State University Extension Service.
+For more information on forage and feed analysis or livestock nutrition, contact your local Extension office.